Onna-musha: Evidence of women participating in battles

 It is believed that many more women participated in battles than have been documented in historical records.
-For example, Stephen Turnbull states that DNA tests on 105 bodies excavated from the Battle of Senbon Matsubaru between Takeda Katsuyori and Hojo Ujinao in 1580 revealed that 35 of them were women.
-However, the source Turnbull appears to cite for this does not use DNA analysis but instead uses less reliable methods based on the size and shape of the temporal bones of the skull.
+A study of 105 bodies excavated from the Battle of Senbon Matsubaru between Takeda Katsuyori and Hojo Ujinao in 1580 indicated that 35 of them were women.
 Other excavations were made in areas where battles took place away from castles.
 Japanese archeologist Suzuki Hiroatsu explains that although it is common to find bones of women or children where castle sieges took place, since they usually participated in the defense, the absence of a castle at the Senbon Matsubaru site led him to conclude that "these women came here to fight and to die", and could have been part of the army.
-According to these studies, 30% of battle corpses discovered away from castle sites were those of women.
 Excavations conducted on other battle sites across Japan gave similar results.
 According to Turnbull, the details of the excavation confirm the onna-musha were certainly present on the battlefield.